vedph/mqdq_mqutil/doc/import.md

 Now, as far as we can tell from the legacy XML, it provides a lot of metadata up to the word domain (`w` elements inside `l`), and we have been told that most of these metadata, though apparently regular, cannot be algorithmically regenerated (as there are cases of manual interventions).

-Also, a text partition (essentially a `div`) has no granted content: usually its content is just lines (`l` elements), but there are a number of other children, e.g. `p` for a speaker (I suppose here `speaker` was not used because it required a `sp`eech parent), `head` for headings, etc. Further, virtually each element has an explicit ID, which cannot be algorithmically generated.
+Also, a text partition (essentially a `div`) has no granted content: usually its content is just lines (`l` elements), but there are a number of other children, e.g. `p` for an unmetrical text or speaker (I suppose here `speaker` was not used because it required a `sp`eech parent), `head` for headings, etc. Further, virtually each element has an explicit ID, which cannot be algorithmically generated.

 TODO: from here